 In most contexts, an intrapartum VE serves as a screening test.
 Its main purpose is to determine whether a woman’s labour is progressing within normal limits or not.
 So, you’re an experienced midwife looking after a woman who is doing really well, and you can see many other signs that her labour is progressing and you know that she and her baby are well and happy.
 Your midwifery student asks you if you are going to do a VE and you gently ask, “Well what would be the reasons for doing a VE at this stage?
 Would the results of a VE change our management?”

 Now, that’s not the only purpose for doing a VE, of course.
-Like you (I imagine), I have cared for women who have been desperate for a VE so that they can know that they are making numerical progress even when I’m happy with the other signs of labour progression.
-While I might secretly wish that I lived in a world which hadn’t so successfully sold women the idea that the progress of their labour was best measured quantitatively and via the space left behind when their fundus moves their cervix, numerical knowledge is what the woman wants in that moment.
+Like many other midwives and obstetricians, I have cared for women who have been desperate for a VE so that they can know that they are making numerical progress.
+Even when I’m happy with the other signs of labour progression.
+I might secretly wish that I lived in a world which hadn’t so successfully sold women the idea that the progress of their labour was best measured quantitatively and via the space left behind when their fundus moves their cervix.
+But numerical knowledge is what the woman wants in that moment.
 The same is sometimes true when women and families are considering whether they want their unborn baby to have screening tests for anomalies.
 They might already know that the answer wouldn’t change what they would do, but they might still want to know.
 I maintain, however, that thinking about the possible outcomes of performing a screening test is a good general principle and a potentially useful framework for discussions around decision-making.

 If this is a new idea to you, and you think it might be useful to reflect upon, then I have a challenge for you over the next month.
 When you’re working in practice and you go to ‘do’ something to a woman, whether it is to take her blood pressure, perform urinalysis, do an abdominal or vaginal examination or carry out a postnatal or baby check, ask yourself whether you’re carrying out a screening test.
 (All of the above can be considered as screening tests, along with many more things that we do every day.)
 Then, ask yourself whether the results of the test that you’re about to carry out are going to change your management.
 I almost always end up realising or thinking interesting things when I do this.
 (Yes, I realise that many midwives feel compelled to do things because they are required of them by their employers, but even if you’re doing things by the book, you can still think about how you might do them differently if you weren’t constrained in that way.)